EBZebra/docs/edge/source/guide/configreference.md

 	<WebSQLDBQuota value="20000"/>

 ### WebSQLDBPath
 Path to an existing directory to store Web SQL databases.
-Only supported on Windows Mobile/CE using the Zebra Webkit.
+Applies to only Windows Mobile/CE using the Zebra Webkit.
+Case sensitive.

 **Possible Values**

-* Fully qualified local path.
+* Fully qualified local path

 > Note: The operating systems of some devices have case sensitive file systems.
 Therefore it is good practice to always keep URL values in the Config.xml file case identical to the names of the actual files.